suzukenz/ai-rules/phylosophy.md

+## Design Principles

 Follow the essence of the Philosophy of Software Design.

-# Design Principles

 - **Prioritize simplicity in all changes**: Complexity accumulates incrementally from many small dependencies and obscurities, not from single large errors.
 Therefore, adopt a "zero tolerance" philosophy to prevent even small additions of complexity.
 - **Code must work, but great design is the primary goal**: Simply having working code is insufficient.
 Your main responsibility as a developer is to **facilitate future extensions** to the codebase by prioritizing the long-term structure and design quality of the system.